Your Child's Immunizations: Hepatitis B Vaccine (HBV)

 - at 6-18 months of age

 If the mother of a newborn carries the hepatitis B virus in her blood, her baby must receive the vaccine within 12 hours after birth, along with another shot — hepatitis B immune globulin (HBIG) — to immediately provide protection against the virus.
-If a newborn's mother shows no evidence of HBV in her blood, the baby can receive the hepatitis B vaccine any time prior to leaving the hospital.
+If a newborn's mother shows no evidence of the virus in her blood, the baby can receive the HBV any time prior to leaving the hospital.

 Why the Vaccine Is Recommended

-The hepatitis B vaccine usually creates long-term immunity.
+The HBV injection usually creates long-term immunity.
 Infants who receive the HBV series should be protected from hepatitis B infection not only throughout their childhood but also into their adult years.

 Eliminating the risk of infection also decreases risk for cirrhosis of the liver, chronic liver disease, and liver cancer.
 Young adults and adolescents also should receive the vaccine if they did not as infants.